-This is Why We Long for Community đŁ Even When We Donât Realize It
+This is Why We Long for Community đŁ Even When We Donât Realise It

-How do we find ways of living and working together that work for all of life?
+How do we find ways of living and working that work for all of life?

 As a child, I understood little of what grown-ups called ânormalâ.
 As a young adult, I tried to look like I had it all figured out, but I really had no idea what I was doing, let alone why I was doing it.